splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/java-servers-instructions.rst

             set CATALINA_OPTS=%CATALINA_OPTS% -javaagent:"<Drive>:\path\to\splunk-otel-javaagent.jar"

-.. note:: For Tomcat instances running as Windows Services, add the ``-javaagent`` argument to the list of Java Options using the Tomcat9w GUI application.
+      .. note:: When running Tomcat as a Windows service, run the ``tomcat<version>w.exe`` utility as Administrator, and then add the ``-javaagent`` argument to the list of Java Options.

 .. _weblogic-javaagent: